CCB-SB/plsdb/README.md

         - BLASTn search in DBs provided by ABRicate
         - Hits are processed and filtered, and collected in one file
     - Annotate using pMLST:
-        - Use `mlst` to run BLAST search on downloaded pMLST profiles
+        - Find best PlasmidFinder hit and use the associated pMLST scheme
-        - Process the results
+        - Use `mlst` to perform the pMLST analysis and process the results
     - Create BLAST database file from plasmid FASTA
     - Create sketches from plasmid FASTA using Mash
 - List of similar plasmids: